Social Norm Bias: Residual Harms of Fairness-Aware Algorithms: Social Norm Bias in Occupation Classification

-Post-processing fairness approaches apply an intervention after training the algorithm to balance some metric across groups \citep{pleiss2017fairness, kamiran2012decision,lohia2019bias,hardt2016equality}.
+\textbf{Post-processing} fairness approaches apply an intervention after training the algorithm to balance some metric across groups \citep{pleiss2017fairness, kamiran2012decision,lohia2019bias,hardt2016equality}.
 One common approach (PO) is to change the decision threshold for particular groups to equalize relevant fairness-related metrics, such as false positive rates or acceptance rates \citep{hardt2016equality}.
-These approaches are relatively cost-effective to implement given that they do not require re-training and have been deployed in large-scale systems such as LinkedIn's Recruiter service \citep{geyik2019fairness}.
+These approaches are relatively cost-effective to implement since they do not require re-training and have been deployed in large-scale systems such as on LinkedIn \citep{geyik2019fairness}.